Sichun-Li/Data-Warehousing-ETL-Processing-Data-Analysis/README.md

 # Data Warehousing-ETL Processing & Data-Analysis
 This project was to design and build a data warehouse for the Blue Hill Country Club to organzie the membership and transactional data related to one year of operations(10 tables, 50,000+ rows).
-The data warehouse was to add value to the organization in terms of ease of use (for a technically competent user but not necessarily a programmer) and efficacy in identifying relevant patterns and trends.
+The data warehouse was to add value to the organization in terms of ease of use (for a technically competent user but not necessarily a programmer) and efficacy in identifying relevant patterns and trends.<br>
 After building the data warehouse, I wrote ad-hoc analytics queries to help answer business questions.<br>

 Tool: SQL, Tableau